Clive Anderson: Television

 In 2005, he presented the short-lived quiz Back in the Day for Channel 4.
 On 25 February 2008, he started to present Brainbox Challenge, a new game show, for BBC Two.
 Later that year, he presented a talent show-themed reality TV series produced by the BBC entitled Maestro, starring eight celebrities.
 In 2009, Anderson was the television host of the BBC's Last Night of the Proms.

-Appearances
+In November 2023, Anderson appeared on TV game show Richard Osman's House of Games, winning the show by one point.

 Radio

-Anderson presents legal show Unreliable Evidence on Radio 4.
-He also covered the Sunday morning 11 a.m. to 1 p.m. show on BBC Radio 2 through the end of January 2008.
+Anderson presents legal show Unreliable Evidence on BBC Radio 4.
+He also covered the Sunday morning 11 a.m. to 1 p.m. show on BBC Radio 2 until the end of January 2008.

-A radio version of the TV series Whose Line is it Anyway? was also broadcast on BBC Radio 4.
+In early 1988, Anderson hosted the original radio version of Whose Line Is It Anyway?, which ran for 6 episodes on BBC Radio 4 before the show moved to television later that year.

 It was announced in April 2008 that Anderson, who had previously filled in for host Ned Sherrin from 2006 until Sherrin's death in 2007, would be taking over as permanent host of Loose Ends.
 He also hosted six series of Clive Anderson's Chat Room on BBC Radio 2 from 2004 to 2009.
 Anderson has appeared on BBC Radio 4's The Unbelievable Truth hosted by David Mitchell.

 Anderson also presented the radio show The Guessing Game on BBC Radio Scotland.
 Anderson has also appeared on BBC Radio 5 Live's Fighting Talk.